Table of Contents

 2) Adding Custom Written (or copy-paste) Code to functions.php File in the Child Theme

-Through this step, you can add any function, if you know the PHP language.
-However we are doing a few changes with code, so you can get an idea of how to add your own functions.
+If you know the PHP language, you can add any function through this step.
+However, we are making a few changes to the code so you can get an idea of how to add your own functions.

-For example, if you want to display a message that comes ahead of the checkout form, you’ve to simply paste the following code (in bold) to functions.php file.
+For example, if you want to display a message that comes ahead of the checkout form, you have to simply paste the following code (in bold) to functions.php file.

 add_action( 'woocommerce_before_checkout_form', 'checkout_message' );